endrollex/miniroll/README.md

 Introduction:
 -------------
-* miniroll do not need database, use a simple framework with filesystem, just like a Blog Hello World.
+* miniroll do not need a database, use a simple framework with filesystem, just like a Blog Hello World.
 * It may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.
 * This project is for reference purpose.
-  Generally, WordPress is a good choice, it has complete support and worldwide users.
+  Generally, WordPress is a better choice, it has complete support and worldwide users.

 How to Run:
 -----------